Reasons SSD Benefits Are Denied

 - The Social Security Administration can't reach you: When you relocate or change your phone number, you may forget to update it with the agency.
 If the agency cannot reach you to discuss your claim, then there is a large chance that you will be denied.

-If you have received a notice of denial, our experienced SSD lawyers at United States Disability Center can review the reasons and discuss whether filing an appeal is in your best interests.
+If you have received a notice of denial, our experienced Irvine social security disability attorneys at the United States Disability Center can review the reasons and discuss whether filing an appeal is in your best interests.